deanashton/mkdocs-base/docs/assessment/eyfs/eyfs-steps-assessment-entry.md

 ![](eyfsassessmententry.png)

-If you would rather work with a saved group, specific pupil or pupils then the Pupils menu gives a quick way to do this.
-The Previous and Next Pupil buttons allow you to move through pupil by pupil
+If you would rather work with a saved group, specific pupil or pupils then the `Pupils` menu gives a quick way to do this.
+The `Previous Pupil` and `Next Pupil` buttons allow you to move through pupil by pupil

 The Pupil selection screen shows all the pupil names in alphabetical order by forename.
 If the pupils do not all fit you can use the small arrows (in the middle on the left and right of the screen), a mouse wheel or keyboard arrow keys to scroll.
 You can use your fingers to swipe left and right on a tablet PC.
 The search box at the top of the screen allows you to type the first few letters of the pupil name to quickly find them.

 You may want to show the assessments associated with each band beneath the Steps.
-Click Show Statements to do this.
+Click `Show Statements` to do this.
 Statements may be assessed in this view but it may be easier to do this in the Statements assessment screen.

 !!! note
     When entering assessments in the All Subjects view you will see all of the Areas of Learning, in bold, and their associated Aspects beneath.
 The Hide AoLs button temporarily removes the Area of Learning rows.
 This can be useful if you are entering assessments from paper notes in Aspect order.

 ## Beginning, Working Within and Secure